Skip to content

 Preparing a Physical Android Device

-If you are going to be testing a physical Android device, you will need to do the following.
+If you are going to test a physical Android device, you will need to do the following.

-The Settings app on Android includes a screen called Developer options that lets you configure system behaviors that help you profile and debug your app performance.
+The Settings app on Android includes a screen called Developer options that lets you configure system behaviors that help you profile and debug your app's performance.

 Enable developer options and debugging